-

 Visiting someone in prison

-All WA prisons allow visitors; however, visiting hours differ depending on whether the prisoner is on remand or serving a sentence.
+All WA prisons allow social visitors; however, visiting hours differ depending on whether the prisoner is on remand or serving a sentence.
 Appointments to visit a prisoner need to be made 24 hours in advance.

 Visitors must present ID when visiting and should expect to be subjected to a search when entering the prison.
 This may involve a metal detector, drug particle detector, pat-down search or strip search.
 Visitors are required to abide by a dress code and a code of conduct.